nakednous/nakednous.github.io/README.markdown

 bundle exec rake preview
 ```

-9. If bundle exec rake deploy fails pushing yhe generated source to the master branch
+9. If bundle exec rake deploy fails pushing the generated source to the master branch then

 ```sh
 bundle exec rake deploy